 I mean, after all, they call it the nerd prom for a reason.

-So if you're asking the Hollywood glitterati, which is the top of the showboat showbiz ladder, to show up with People near the bottom wrong of it, you better have something for the top wrong people to have fun doing rather than just listen to political speeches.
+So if you're asking the Hollywood glitterati, which is the top of the showbook, showbiz ladder, to show up with people near the bottom rung of it, you better have something for the top-rung people to have fun doing rather than just listen to political speeches.

-So you bring them in and you you have the pre-parties, the post parties to entertain the guests that show up and make it an attractive event for these glitterati guests to accept the invitations.
+So you bring them in and you have the pre-parties, the post-parties, and all to entertain the guests that show up and make it an attractive event for these glitteroti guests to accept the invitations.

-And then what it became was the room is 80% Hollywood and Washington media, New York media, 20% conservative uh circus acts who show up to be laughed at and made fun of, all for the purpose of serving this uh this tradition.
+And then what it became was the room is 80% Hollywood and Washington media, New York media, 20% conservative circus acts who show up to be laughed at and made fun of, all for the purpose of serving this tradition.

-There's no but it's not because they're serving Kristal champagne.
+But it's not because they're serving Christal Champagne.

 How can you be out of touch when you're serving what P. Diddy drinks?

-P. Diddy drinks when he's not drinking chirac vodka, he's drinking uh Sirock vodka, he's drinking uh Kristal.
+P. Diddy drinks when he's not drinking Chirok vodka.

-All these rappers, all these guys order it by the case at these uh at these clubs.
+All these rappers, all these guys order it by the case at these clubs.

-The the the the Washington Press Corps is groupies for both the president when he's a Democrat and for the Hollywood glitterati and showbiz people they invite.
+The Washington Press Corps is groupies for both the president when he's a Democrat and for the Hollywood glitter rotten and showbiz people they invite.

-And slowly but surely the conservatives that show up are dwindling in number because they now the reason that Brokaw attacking it.
+And slowly but surely, the conservatives that show up are dwindling in number.

 Is there one Democrat left that really isn't a radical utopian socialist or statist?

-Or are they all by the same token, is there are there any media people left who really are embarrassed at MSNBC?
+Or are they all, and by the same token, are there any media people left who really are embarrassed at MSNBC?

 Are there any media people left who really think that the whole industry is losing whatever reputation it had?